High-electron-mobility transistor: Advantages

+The advantages of HEMTs over other transistor architectures, like the bipolar junction transistor and the MOSFET, are the higher operating temperatures, higher breakdown strengths, and lower specific on-state resistances, all in the case of GaN-based HEMTs compared to Si-based MOSFETs.
+Furthermore, InP-based HEMTs exhibit low noise performance and higher switching speeds.

+2DEG channel creation

-The HEMTs' exceptional carrier mobility and switching speed come from the following conditions: The wide band element is doped with donor atoms; thus it has excess electrons in its conduction band.
-These electrons will diffuse to the adjacent narrow band material’s conduction band due to the availability of states with lower energy.
+The wide band element is doped with donor atoms; thus it has excess electrons in its conduction band.
+These electrons will diffuse to the adjacent narrow band material's conduction band due to the availability of states with lower energy.
 The movement of electrons will cause a change in potential and thus an electric field between the materials.
-The electric field will push electrons back to the wide band element’s conduction band.
+The electric field will push electrons back to the wide band element's conduction band.
 The diffusion process continues until electron diffusion and electron drift balance each other, creating a junction at equilibrium similar to a p–n junction.
 Note that the undoped narrow band gap material now has excess majority charge carriers.
 The fact that the charge carriers are majority carriers yields high switching speeds, and the fact that the low band gap semiconductor is undoped means that there are no donor atoms to cause scattering and thus yields high mobility.

-An important aspect of HEMTs is that the band discontinuities across the conduction and valence bands can be modified separately.
-This allows the type of carriers in and out of the device to be controlled.
-As HEMTs require electrons to be the main carriers, a graded doping can be applied in one of the materials, thus making the conduction band discontinuity smaller and keeping the valence band discontinuity the same.
-This diffusion of carriers leads to the accumulation of electrons along the boundary of the two regions inside the narrow band gap material.
-The accumulation of electrons leads to a very high current in these devices.
-The accumulated electrons are also known as 2DEG or two-dimensional electron gas.

-The term "modulation doping" refers to the fact that the dopants are spatially in a different region from the current carrying electrons.
-This technique was invented by Horst Störmer at Bell Labs.

-Explanation

-To allow conduction, semiconductors are doped with impurities which donate either mobile electrons or holes.
-However, these electrons are slowed down through collisions with the impurities (dopants) used to generate them in the first place.
-HEMTs avoid this through the use of high mobility electrons generated using the heterojunction of a highly doped wide-bandgap n-type donor-supply layer (AlGaAs in our example) and a non-doped narrow-bandgap channel layer with no dopant impurities (GaAs in this case).
+In the case of GaAs HEMTs, they make use of high mobility electrons generated using the heterojunction of a highly doped wide-bandgap n-type donor-supply layer (AlGaAs in our example) and a non-doped narrow-bandgap channel layer with no dopant impurities (GaAs in this case).
 The electrons generated in the thin n-type AlGaAs layer drop completely into the GaAs layer to form a depleted AlGaAs layer, because the heterojunction created by different band-gap materials forms a quantum well (a steep canyon) in the conduction band on the GaAs side where the electrons can move quickly without colliding with any impurities because the GaAs layer is undoped, and from which they cannot escape.
-The effect of this is to create a very thin layer of highly mobile conducting electrons with very high concentration, giving the channel very low resistivity (or to put it another way, "high electron mobility").
+The effect of this is the creation of a very thin layer of highly mobile conducting electrons with very high concentration, giving the channel very low resistivity (or to put it another way, "high electron mobility").